caas-team/sparrow/README.md

   - Labelled with `target`

 - `sparrow_latency_count`
   - Type: Counter
-  - Description: Count of latency checks including the status of targets
-  - Labelled with `target` and `status`

-- `sparrow_latency_total_count`
-  - Type: Counter
   - Description: Count of latency checks done
   - Labelled with `target`